Mexico’s Tightening Tax Net: How Long Stays Can Make You a Tax Resident

 How tax residency actually works

-Mexico’s rule is often summarised as spending more than 183 days a year in the country, but the law is subtler than that.
-Residency turns on where you have your home and your center of vital interests, meaning your main source of income or the base of your family life.
+Residency turns on where you keep your home and your center of vital interests.
+That means your main source of income, or the base of your family life.

 Why enforcement is tightening

-The tax authority, the SAT, and the immigration institute, the INM, are separate bodies, but they share data.
-That lets the SAT see who has held residency and spent long stretches in the country without ever filing a Mexican return.
+That lets the SAT see who has held residency and spent long stretches in the country.
+It also shows who did so without ever filing a Mexican return.

-For years, many foreign residents assumed that a visa and an offshore income put them beyond the SAT’s reach.
-The data-matching makes that assumption riskier, especially for those who have been in Mexico for several years.
+For years, many foreign residents assumed a visa and an offshore income put them beyond the SAT’s reach.
+The data-matching now makes that assumption riskier.

 The tourist myth, and the real line

-A tourist stamp does not make anyone a tax resident, and short visits do not trigger Mexican tax on foreign income.
-The line is crossed by long-term presence combined with a home and a settled life in the country.
+A tourist stamp does not make anyone a tax resident.
+Short visits do not trigger Mexican tax on foreign income.

-Nomads who move through Mexico on tourist entries are generally outside the net, provided their base is elsewhere.
-Those who have shifted their life to Mexico, on a residency visa or not, should look at where they actually stand.
+Those who have shifted their life to Mexico face a different picture.
+Whether on a residency visa or not, they should look at where they actually stand.

 RESICO and getting compliant

-Getting compliant means obtaining a tax ID, or RFC, and filing under the right regime.
-A cross-border accountant can also apply tax-treaty relief so the same income is not taxed twice.
+A cross-border accountant can also apply tax-treaty relief.
+That helps make sure the same income is not taxed twice.

 What to do now

-If you spend most of the year in Mexico, work out whether you have become a tax resident under the home-and-center-of-life test.
-It is better to answer that on your own terms than to have the SAT raise it later.
+If you spend most of the year in Mexico, work out whether you have become a tax resident.
+Use the home-and-center-of-life test to check.

 None of this is a reason to panic, and none of it changes overnight.
 But long-staying foreigners who have never filed should take advice before the data-matching reaches them.